 Did you know that you can use headphones even if you use hearing aids?
-Advances in headphone technologies and in hearing aid technologies have created ways to use them both at the same time—and to use your hearing aids as headphones.
+Advances in headphone technology and hearing aid technology have created ways to use them both at the same time.
+You can now also use your hearing aids as headphones.

 Different Types of Headphones

 There are generally three types of headphones that you can use if you are a hearing aid user.
 First, there are bone conduction headphones that do not make any contact with your ears.
-Instead, they sit in front of your them on your cheekbones.
-The transducers of bone conduction headphones send sound vibrations through your cheekbones to your cochlea, which is the spiral cavity of your inner ear that contains the organ of Corti that produces nerve impulses in response to sound vibrations.
+Instead, they sit in front of your ears, on the cheekbones.
+The transducers of bone conduction headphones send sound vibrations through your cheekbones to your cochlea.
+The cochlea is the spiral cavity of your inner ear.
+It contains the organ of Corti that produces nerve impulses in response to sound vibrations.
 Those nerve impulses are then sent to the brain for translation.
-Bone conduction headphones ultimately leave your ears open and free, meaning that you can continue to wearing your hearing aid devices while also listening to music.
-Unfortunately, however, these headphones do not boast much power and their sound quality can be somewhat lacking.
+Bone conduction headphones ultimately leave your ears open and free.
+This means that you can continue to wear your hearing aids while also listening to music.
+Unfortunately, these headphones do not have much power and their sound quality can be somewhat lacking.

 Other headphone options for hearing aid users include on-ear and over-the-ear headphones.
 These possess varying levels of power and sound quality depending on how much you are willing to spend.
 On-ear headphones are smaller and lighter than over-the-ear styles.
-Their name says it all: their padded headphones sit lightly on top of your ear, transmitting sound much more directly than bone conduction headphones.
-These headphones can have great sound quality and long-lasting battery.
-Over-ear headphones fit entirely around the ear, often creating a seal that is aided by noise-cancelling technologies.
+The name says it all: their padded headphones sit lightly on your ear.
+They transmit sound much more directly than bone conduction headphones.
+These headphones can have a great sound quality and long-lasting battery.
+Over-the-ear headphones fit entirely around the ear, often creating a seal that is aided by noise-canceling technologies.